 At the moment, part of our membership of the EU means that, if you drive in the EU in your car, your insurer has to offer the minimum level of insurance that’s legally required.
 That means you get third party cover automatically.
 So, if you cause an accident or damage someone else’s car or property, your insurer will pay out.
 Some car insurers provide fully comprehensive insurance for a limited time if you take your car to the EU.
 Most will add it on for an extra fee.

-The good news is that your car insurer will still have to provide third party insurance cover if you take your car to an EU country if we leave the EU without a Brexit deal in March 2019.
+The good news is that your car insurer will still have to provide third party insurance cover if you take your car to an EU country if we leave the EU without a Brexit deal on October 31st 2019.
 What will change is that you will have to carry a Green Card to show that you have the correct insurance.
 You should ask for a Green Card from your car insurer.
 Green Cards are free, but insurers can charge an admin fee for issuing them.

 If you don’t have a Green Card, you may be fined and will have to buy what’s called ‘frontier insurance’, which can be expensive.